-The Journal Citation Reports (JCR) in Web of Science provide information on a journal level.
+The Journal Citation Reports (JCR) provide information on a journal level.
 This information can help you decide which journals are important in your field of research or in which journal you should (try to) publish.

 Here we cover:

 Please note: Use Journal Citation Reports wisely!
-For example: the journal impact factor - a joural level metric - is no indication for the quality or relevance of an article published in that journal.
-Click here for more information.
+For example: the journal impact factor - a journal level metric - is no indication for the quality or relevance of an article published in that journal.

 This Journal Impact Factor was developed by Eugene Garfield in the 1960s, to help select which journals should be included in the Science Citation Index (now a part of Web of Science) - he wanted to make sure the most relevant journals were included.
 The impact factor of a journal is calculated by dividing the number of current year citations to the source items published in that journal during the previous two years.
 This ratio is used to make sure that larger or more frequently published journals (with more articles) are not favored in compared to small or less frequently published journals.